-Ginger is a warming circulatory stimulant and body-cleansing herb.
+Ginger is a warming circulatory stimulant and body-cleansing medicinal and culinary herb.
 It is useful in the treatment of many conditions including sinus congestion, sore throats, edema, digestive problems, nausea, arthritis, headaches, and coughs.
 Ginger is often used to break up phlegm, reduce fever and chills, balance cholesterol, dry up runny noses, ease muscular pain, increase bile secretions, promote sweating, stop diarrhea, ease abdominal bloating, regulate menstrual periods, and soothe morning sickness.

 Ginger is an appetite stimulant and is often used in cooking.
 It has a warm, fresh taste that is peppery and spicy.
-(Gingerbread gets its distinctive flavor from ground ginger.)
+Gingerbread gets its distinctive flavor from ground ginger.
 Many oriental dishes use pieces of the sliced root.
 The scent of ginger is uplifting and comforting.

 Ginger is known to stimulate kidney activity, which helps remove toxic wastes from the body.
 Ginger improves liver function by converting cholesterol into bile acids.
 Like garlic, ginger can help make blood platelets less sticky.